MaxHalford/maxhalford.github.io/content/blog/genetic-algorithms-introduction.md

 By DNA I mean the parameters that are inputed into the objective function we want to optimize, these are the candidate solutions.

-- In the case of the TSP the DNA is a list of consecutives nodes.
+- In the case of the TSP the DNA is a list of consecutive nodes.
 - In the case of a function minimization problem, the DNA is a vector.
 - In the case of fitting a polynomial to a curve the DNA is a list of coefficients.